rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 Rhea developments:

-- Most biomes now have narrative arcs, experienced in part through the [new dialogue system][wor-speech-bubble]
+- Most biomes now have narrative arcs, experienced in part through the [new dialogue system][wor-speech-bubble].
 - [@masonremaley][mason-remaley] published
-  [a blog post, *When to Rewrite*][wor-when-to-rewrite] outlining how he views the rewrite vs improve tradeoff in the Way of Rhea engine
+  [a blog post, *When to Rewrite*][wor-when-to-rewrite] outlining how he views the rewrite vs improve tradeoff in the Way of Rhea engine.
-- Controller support was added, controls glyphs shown in game automatically reflect the most recently used input device
+- Controller support was added, controls glyphs shown in game automatically reflect the most recently used input device.
-- Fixes a player reported bug where undo/redo resulted in a temporary slowdown due to a lack of communication with the sleep system
+- Fixes a player reported bug where undo/redo resulted in a temporary slowdown due to a lack of communication with the sleep system.
 - More puzzles!

 [wor]: https://store.steampowered.com/app/1110620